studiopress/genesis-simple-edits/README.md

 ## DEPRECATION NOTICE
 This plugin is now deprecated and will no longer receive feature updates.
 The reason for deprecation is due to the Genesis Framework parent theme allowing similar functionality, which can be found in the WordPress dashboard under
 - Genesis → Theme Settings → Singular Content
-- Genesis → Theme Settings → Header/Footer Scripts
+- Genesis → Theme Settings → Footer